Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Our staff has special training in the care of skin diseases, skin wounds, limited burns, venous stasis ulcers, arterial insufficiency wounds, diabetic foot ulcers, and ostomy concerns.
 We have a combined experience of over 80 years in wound care!
 Many patients can be treated by our nurses with a physician's order.
 We have vascular and podiatry physicians who see some of our patients who require a specialist.
 We also have vascular and podiatric doctors who are available to see patients when they require a specialist.

 Dr. Laura Kissell, MD, FACS, is a board certified vascular surgeon.
-She and her new partner Dr. Katie Davis, MD, arriving in August 2014, specialize in arterial and venous wounds.
+She and her new partner Dr. Katie Davis, MD, specialize in arterial and venous wounds.
 Our two podiatrists, Dr. Judd Davis and Dr. George M. Connor have skills in treating lower leg and foot wounds.
 We also provide wound vacuum care for post-surgical wounds, and with Dr. Judd Davis a special treatment technique, called, "Total Contact Casting", which is used to provide quicker healing for diabetic foot wounds.

 Penrose-St. Francis Wound Care Clinic